 For two years now, Fracture has had the honor of helping Family Promise with a photography project they do with some of the children that helps them share their story and perspective while learning about photography.

 The executive director at Family Promise is Jayne Moraski, and it’s clear she’s passionate and committed to what she does.
 And the chance to empower the kids to express themselves through photography was one she was excited to try.
 This year they were able to use the Snapshot Project from 100Cameras.

 “[This program is] a series of five weeks of getting the kids to learn about photography, how to take and frame a photo, and then actually some deeper things about who they are and what this experience has meant to them.”

-Shari Jones, the case manager for Family Promise, sees the potential for the PhotoVoice project to really help homeless school-age kids to grow:
+Shari Jones, the case manager for Family Promise, sees the potential for this kind of project to really help homeless school-age kids to grow:

 “Unfortunately, the kids that grow up in that environment for a long period of time, they learn to suppress their wants or their needs in order to better cope with the situation that they’re living in.
 So, the photo voice project let them express themselves and let them see that it’s okay, like, nobody’s gonna judge you.
 [Those] feelings are very powerful, especially through imagery.”

 Doing our part

 We provide Family Promise with large prints of the kids’ photos to use as a gallery to help raise awareness and support for the organization’s good work and help share the stories of these remarkable kids who are dealing with more stress daily than most of us ever have to face.